duscob/sr-index/README.md

 include_directories(${${ExternalProjectName}_SOURCE_DIR}/include)
 ```

+### Byte Alphabet (Text File)

 #### Constructing and Storing **$sr$-index**

-The following snippet constructs a $sr$-index for a given text file and stores it in a given directory.
+The following snippet constructs a $sr$-index (with valid areas) for a given text file and stores it in a given
+directory.

 ```c++
 #include <sr-index/sr_index.h>